Online Medical Assistant Programs in Hawai'i: Top Schools & More

 As a medical assistant, you will have the opportunity to make a positive impact on the lives of patients and contribute to the overall health and well-being of your community.
 Medical assistants in Hawai’i play a vital role in healthcare settings, performing a wide range of administrative and clinical tasks.

 Hawai’i doesn’t currently license or regulate medical assistants, meaning there are no official continuing education requirements or certificates you must get.
-That said, certification and continuing education may be required by prospective employers.
-With the speed at which healthcare changes, staying updated on the latest medical practices and technologies with continuing education courses is crucial regardless of whether it is required or not.
+However, certification and continuing education may be required by prospective employers.
+With the speed at which healthcare changes, staying updated on the latest medical practices and technologies with continuing education courses is crucial, regardless of whether it is required or not.

 Hawai’i Medical Assistant Pay and Opportunities